RamonGilabert/Walker/README.md

 #### More questions?

 Have more questions and want to see more implementation in detail?
 We have a [demo](https://github.com/RamonGilabert/Walker/tree/master/Demo/Walker) for you.
+Inside it you'll find some different animations applied into different views, you can check the file right [here](https://github.com/RamonGilabert/Walker/blob/master/Demo/Walker/Walker/ViewController.swift#L53).
 If you still have something unclear, don't hesitate to [contact me](mailto:ramon.gilabert.llop@gmail.com) or [open an issue](https://github.com/RamonGilabert/Walker/issues).

 ## Installation